jhermann/rituals/docs/usage.rst

 and some other common helpers assembled in :py:mod:`rituals.easy`.
 `Rituals' own tasks.py`_ can serve as an example.

-Of course, you can also do more selective imports, or build your own *Invoke* namespaces with the specific tasks you need.
+Of course, you may also do more selective imports, or build your own *Invoke* namespaces with the specific tasks you need.

 .. warning::